Fast track your treatment

 "He was so supportive throughout the entire process.
 He's clearly a highly skilled surgeon, because he understood exactly what I wanted from surgery and how he would need to get there.
 He's very easy to talk to, and put me at ease from day one, even when we were emailing back and forth while I was researching the surgery."

-It wasn't just Mr Edwards who made David feel at ease.
+It wasn't just the knee replacement consultant and surgeon Mr Edwards who made David feel at ease.
 He had a team of skilled and caring healthcare professionals around him while in hospital, who made sure he was comfortable and supported during surgery and after when he was resting in his private room.

 "I was supported by everyone.
 My lovely nurses were on hand after surgery to help me feel comfortable.
 When I was in pain, they helped me get into more comfortable positions, and they tried lots of different options to manage my pain levels - which were high when my knees started to regain feeling after surgery"